FraunhoferMEVIS/ETLfromHDLtoOMOP/README.md

 # German Health Data Lab (HDL) Format 1 and 3 to OMOP CDM

+In the scripts, the HDL formats 1 and 3 (input formats) are transformed into the OMOP CDM output format.
+To do this, information is extracted from the tables of the original data formats (HDL), transformed, and loaded into the new data format (OMOP CDM).
+It is assumed that the data is stored in a PostgreSQL database and that certain terminology mappings are provided by the user or requested from an external, publicly available service.
+Links to the external repositories are provided.
+The ETL script can be started in a Docker container, which is provided as well.

+The software is provided on "AS IS" basis, i.e. it comes without any warranty, express or implied including (without limitations) any warranty of merchantability and warranty of fitness for a particular purpose.

 ## Database set up HDL Data Format Database

 Step 1.
 Create HDL Database and Schema: